 - Olive oil

 - Water: The water is used to thin out the salsa.
 You may or may not need to add any.
 I added an additional tablespoon.
 Use your discretion to obtain desired consistency.

-- Soft corn tortillas: I highly recommend corn, but flour would be an acceptable alternative.
+- Soft corn tortillas: I highly recommend corn tortillas, but flour would be an acceptable alternative.
 Keep in mind this recipe is only gluten-free if corn tortillas are used.
 White or yellow are both acceptable although I prefer white for this recipe.

 - Crema: Crema drizzles on so nicely.
 If you don’t have any crema or access to it, you can instead thin out some sour cream by stirring in a small amount of water.

 - Queso Fresco: Queso fresco compliments this dish nicely as it is light and mild in flavor allowing the other ingredients to shine and also bringing some freshness.

-How do you make leftover turkey tacos w/ Brussels sprouts & cranberry salsa?
+How to make leftover turkey tacos w/ Brussels sprouts & cranberry salsa (+ tips)

 Start by preparing the cranberry salsa.
-Turn on broiler to low at least five minutes prior to use.
+Turn on your broiler to low at least five minutes prior to use.
 Place tomatillos, cranberries, and jalapenos on a greased baking sheet.
 Broil for 2-3 minutes.
 This is just enough time to soften them.
 The cranberries may begin to pop sometime between the 2-3 minute mark.
 If you hear this, go ahead and remove them from the oven.

 Transfer to a food processor or blender, add the lime juice and salt, and pulse until smooth.
 Pour into a small bowl and stir in onions and cilantro.
 Add water in small increments until desired consistency is attained.
 Set aside.